milancodess/metadownloader/README.md

-# snapsave-downloader
+# igDl

 ## Overview
-snapsave-downloader is a JavaScript package created to simplify the process of downloading videos from Instagram and Facebook.
+igDl is a JavaScript package created to simplify the process of downloading videos from Instagram and Facebook.
 With a focus on simplicity and efficiency, this tool allows you to integrate video downloading capabilities seamlessly into your web applications.

 ## Features
 - **Cross-Platform Compatibility:** Download videos from both Instagram and Facebook using JavaScript, making it easy to integrate into various web environments.